-and the information that its critical point with the smallest critical value is a minimum, the points with the values Nos.
-7 , 8 and 10 are maxima, the remaining six critical points are saddlepoints, and exactly six of these critical values are negative.
-Our restricted program says that values of the basic invariants on the elements of the standard scale containing this virtual morsification are equal to (495364, 0), (385722, 1), (189496, 0), (12848, $-1$), (55440, $-2$), (22800, $-3$), (4320, $-4$), (22800, $-3$), (55440, $-2$), (303168 , $-3$), (495992, $-2$).
-In particular, the value of the invariant \ $\mbox{Card}$ \ on this virtual morsification itself is equal to 4320.
+Our restricted program says that the values of basic invariants on the elements of the standard scale containing this virtual morsification are equal to (495364, 0), (385722, 1), (189496, 0), (12848, $-1$), (55440, $-2$), (22800, $-3$), (4320, $-4$), (22800, $-3$), (55440, $-2$), (303168 , $-3$), (495992, $-2$).

-The sum of six found values of invariant \ $\mbox{Card}$, $9984 + 81848 + 29040 + 8496 + 25104 + 4320$, is equal to the total number of virtual morsifications with \ $\mbox{Ind}=-4$, see Table~\ref{taX103}.
-Therefore, there are only these six virtual components with \ $\mbox{Ind} = -4$.
-The first four of them are already identified with some pictures of page \pageref{prf2}, so it remains to prove that pictures in page \pageref{prf2} of some realizations of the last two are also marked with the correct values of invariant \ $\mbox{Card}$.

-The standard scale described in \S \ref{ss4800} shows that morsifications with values of \ $\mbox{Card}$ \ equal to 4800 and 25104 are neighbors in the graph of all morsifications, i.e. can be obtained one from the other by a single topological surgery.
-Only one of our pictures with $\mbox{Ind}=-4$ is neighboring in this sense to that with \ $\mbox{Card}=4800$, namely it is the picture marked with \ $(25104, -4)$.
+The standard scale for the case {\bf A} shows that virtual morsifications with values of \ $\mbox{Card}$ \ equal to 4800 and 25104 are neighbors in the formal graph, i.e. can be obtained from each other by a single topological surgery.
+Only one of pictures with $\mbox{Ind}=-4$ is neighboring in this sense to the picture with \ $\mbox{Card}=4800$, namely it is the picture marked with \ $(25104, -4)$.

-Further, our restricted program checks (upon a special request) that all virtual components with $\mbox{Ind}=-4$, except for only that consisting of 4320 elements, contain virtual morsifications with less than ten real critical values.
-Therefore, by Lemma \ref{lem1} only this virtual component can contain the virtualization of the morsification shown in the picture marked with (4320, $-4$).
+Further, our restricted program checks (upon a special request) that all virtual components with $\mbox{Ind}=-4$, except for only with \ $\mbox{Card}= 4320$, contain virtual morsifications with less than ten real critical values.
+Therefore, by Lemma \ref{lem1} only this virtual component can contain the virtual morsification associated with the real morsification shown in the picture (4320, $-4$).